Jack Eichel: Vegas Golden Knights (2021–present)

 The 2022–23 season would begin on a much better note for the Golden Knights, with new coach Bruce Cassidy's arrival shifting the team's playing style and calling on Eichel to assume heavy responsibilities in the defensive zone.
 In the first 23 games of the season, Eichel registered 26 points, a career-high pace, while the Knights took a clear lead in the Pacific Division.
 His second return to Buffalo would be a much greater success than the first, scoring a hat trick and also managing an assist while leading the Golden Knights to a 7–4 victory.
 Eichel missed several games in December and January with a lower body injury, which inaugurated a noticeable cold spell in his point production, in turn contributing to a downtick in the Golden Knights' record heading into the All-Star break.
 He was rejuvenated upon his return, helping the team win the Pacific Division title.
 He finished the regular season with 27 goals and 39 assists in 67 games.
 The Golden Knights qualified for the 2023 Stanley Cup playoffs with a first-round matchup against the Winnipeg Jets, ending Eichel's long history of missing the post-season.
 After a slow start in the early games, Eichel became one of the Golden Knights' most important players, leading the team to win the series in five games.
 Vegas advanced to the second round to face the Edmonton Oilers, a matchup that attracted media attention due to its pitting Eichel against McDavid, which had been considered a potential career rivalry at the time of the 2015 draft.
 The Golden Knights defeated the Oilers in a six-game series, reaching the Western Conference Final against the Dallas Stars, with Eichel earning praise for his playoff performance.
-After beating the Stars in six games, the Golden Knights reached the Cup Finals against the Florida Panthers, winning in five games.
+After beating the Stars in six games, the Golden Knights reached the Cup Final against the Florida Panthers, winning in five games.
 Eichel led the league in postseason scoring with 26 points, the third-most for any NHL player in their first playoffs.
 He finished second in voting for the Conn Smythe Trophy for playoff MVP, behind linemate Jonathan Marchessault.

 In the 2024–25 season, Eichel had a career-high 94 points in 77 games, leading the Golden Knights to a divisional title in the regular season.
 For the first time, he was named a finalist for the Lady Byng Memorial Trophy, awarded by the Professional Hockey Writers' Association to the played "voted best to combine sportsmanship, gentlemanly conduct and ability."